travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 When you combine the three main configuration options of *Runtime*, *Environment* and *Exclusions/Inclusions* you have a matrix of all possible combinations.

-Below is an example configuration for a build matrix that expands to *56 individual (7 * 4 * 2)* builds.
+Below is an example configuration for a build matrix that expands to *56 individual (7 * 4 * 2)* jobs.

     rvm:
       - 1.8.7